Kanaries/Rath/README.md

 + Wongsuphasawat, Kanit, et al. "Voyager 2: Augmenting visual analysis with partial view specifications."
 Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems.
 ACM, 2017.
 + B. Tang et al, "Extracting top-K insights from multi-dimensional data," in 2017, .
 DOI: 10.1145/3035918.3035922.
-+ A. Satyanarayan, K. Wongsuphasawat and J. Heer, "Declarative interaction design for data visualization," in 2014, .
-DOI: 10.1145/2642918.2647360.
++ Vega-Lite: A Grammar of Interactive Graphics.
+Arvind Satyanarayan, Dominik Moritz, Kanit Wongsuphasawat, Jeffrey Heer.
+IEEE Trans.
+Visualization & Comp.
+Graphics (Proc.
+InfoVis), 2017
 + Cleveland, W., & McGill, R. (1984).
 Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods.
 Journal of the American Statistical Association, 79(387), 531-554. doi:10.2307/2288400

 ## Story behind Rath

 The word Rath is used in SAO Alicization as name of org. developing Soul Translator (STL) and Under World, which creates A.L.I.C.E. ('Rath' is original from Mome Raths in *Alice's Adventures in Wonderland*.)
-I use the name Rath for this project for hoping it can create something for more than I expected like Alice.
+I use the Rath as the name of the project for hoping it can create something far more than I could imagine like Alice.